coerce to a list of characters

 together successive respective members of the given lists.

-requires that its arguments are true lists.
+The guard for pairlis$ requires that its arguments are true lists.

 test whether a rational number is positive